Why artistic sculptural lighting should take centre stage in your next design project

 While lighting is often the final step in the property design process, for Sarah and her clients, lighting takes centre stage, with pieces from Sarah Tracton Studio often forming the basis for designing a space.
 As someone who has experienced hearing loss, Sarah’s perception of lighting is amplified, taking on a distinctly visceral tone.
 “When I’m in a state of silence, lighting is so important to how I feel and the way I see the world,” says Sarah, who notes that lighting plays a crucial role in creating ambience and setting the tone for a space.
 “When you’re missing one sense, the others become heightened.”

-Although the colour and shape of the lights play a large role for the designer and clients alike, due to the technical nature of each piece, Sarah says the design process typically begins with clients sending across images of their rooms to determine the style of lighting that fits with the available electrical fixtures in place.
+Although the colour and shape of the lights play a large role for the lighting designer and clients alike, due to the technical nature of each piece, Sarah says the design process typically begins with clients sending across images of their rooms to determine the style of lighting that fits with the available electrical fixtures in place.
 In an ideal world, lighting would be the first port of call for clients, with Sarah noting that “the best point to get [clients] is when they’re in the renovation stage,” allowing for the appropriate electrical requirements to be installed well in advance.

 Art meets industry